davidpots/playsongnotes/_lessons/437 - In Spite of Ourselves John Prine.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

 <br /><br />
+## Join the Discussion on My Patreon Page

+Members of the Song Notes community are discussing this lesson over on the Patreon post I made for it — if you're a member, **[join the discussion here]({{page.patreon_lesson_url}})**!
+You can also find handy links to the various Patreon posts I mention in the lesson, each of which has the instructional PDF available for download.
+Curious about Song Notes membership on Patreon?
+[Learn more »](/join)

+<br /><br />
 ## Listen to John Prine Play This Song

 ### Album Recording